-Is the Golden Gate Bridge Visible?
+Is the Golden Gate Bridge Visible Today?

 medium confidence